 Skills: Math operations, form handling | Time: 2–3 hours | Tech: JavaScript or Python

-Calculate tip amounts and split bills among multiple people.
-Include bill amount input, tip percentage selector, number of people, and per-person breakdown.
-Add custom tip percentage input for flexibility.
+Calculate tip amounts and split a bill among multiple people.
+Include a bill input, tip percentage selector, and per-person breakdown.
+Add a custom tip field.
+Great first form-handling project with instant visual feedback.

 10. Unit Converter